SamuelSwartzberg/flashcardifying_text_temp/inf/data/data-types/types-and-languages.md

 Value/variable-typing is when values/values and variables have type.

-#### type annotation

-A type annotation/hint is syntax indicating and requiring/but not requiring a type.
-A value・variable type annotation/hint is a type annotation/hint for a value・variable.
-A mandatory・optional type annotation/hint is a type annotation/hint that is mandatory・optional.
-^polysemy exists for some of these terms, e.g. Python uses type hint for type annotations

 ### derived

 Hybrid &lt;whatever&gt; typing features &lt;whatever1&gt; typing in some cases and &lt;whatever2&gt; typing in other cases.